Gamston, Bassetlaw

 Gamston is a village and civil parish four miles south of Retford in the English county of Nottinghamshire.
 The village lies on the A638 road between Retford and the Markham Moor junction with the A1 and the A57 roads.
-The population of the civil parish as at the 2011 Census was 246.
+The population of the civil parish as at the 2011 Census was 246, which increased to 253 in 2021.
 The River Idle lies to the west of the village.

 St Peter's Church is a Grade I listed building.
 Gamston was home to a rectory in the past, and today forms the name of a lane in the village.

 To the east of the village, beyond the East Coast railway line, is Gamston Wood.
 The ancient parish wood was purchased by the Forestry Commission in 1984 and covers 41 ha.
 The area has been designated as a Site of Specific Interest.

 Historical Events

 The village has played a significant role in Baptist history, especially as the baptismal place of the 'Baptist John Wesley', Dan Taylor.
 A Baptist congregation met in the village from about 1690, at first led by Aaron Jeffrey.

+Henry Fynes Clinton (1781–1852), an English classical scholar, chronologist and Member of Parliament was born in Gamston.